alphagov/notifications-admin/README.md

 Then visit [localhost:6012](http://localhost:6012).

 Any Python code changes you make should be picked up automatically in development.
-If you're developing JavaScript code, run `npm run watch` to achieve the same.
+If you're developing JavaScript or CSS code, run `make watch-frontend` to achieve the same.

 ## To test the application